caeklol/dynamo/README.md

-# pico-template
+# dynamo

-my Raspberry Pi Pico C SDK template. this includes build scripts to \
+usb interface based on PCM1808 and Raspberry Pi Pico \
-automatically put the Pico into bootsel mode and automatically upload \
-the built UF2
+named by a friend